OfficeDev/microsoft-teams-apps-company-communicator/README.md

 This is the log of changes implemented for Company Communicator.

+**v5.13**
+  - Reactions to messages sent by the bot are now tracked to the database.
+Reports can be created using Power BI connected directly to the Azure Storage Account or the CSV file with the information can be exported to be analized on Excel.
+  - The CSV report exported by authors now includes information on Reactions.

 **v5.12**
   - The CSV report exported by authors now includes information on ReadStatus and ButtonTracking.
 That will make easier for author to create simple reports without PowerBI or accessing directly the database.